Scene Graph for Embodied Exploration in Cluttered Scenario: RELATED WORK

 \subsection{Manipulation Task in Clutter Scenarios}

-Various task forms have been raised to benchmark the ability to interact with the cluttered surroundings of autonomous agents.
-Grasping has been the most well-studied manipulation task in cluttered scenarios due to its possible application in industrial scenarios.
-This line of works focuses on detecting proper grasping pose in cluttered scenes~\cite{schwarz2018rgb,zhang2019roi,kiatos2019robust,deng2019deep}.
-The Rearrangement of objects layout is another challenging task form in a cluttered environment.
-To complete this task, the robot is required to not only detect and localize every object correctly but also understand the spatial relationship between them ~\cite{cheong2020relocate,batra2020rearrangement}.
-However, both grasping and rearrangement focus on manipulation tasks without any cognitive purposes.
-In recent years, researchers have leveraged more attention to robotic manipulation tasks related to linguistic interaction.
-In these tasks, manipulation can increase the cognitive ability of the robot and pave the way for linguistic interaction.
-Zhang et al. combine visual grounding with grasping as a sequential task where the manipulator is asked to precisely locate and pick up one object from several categories of the same category by asking human questions~\cite{zhang2019roi}.
-Zheng et al. propose a compositional benchmark framework for Visual-Language Manipulation, VLM where a robot needs to conduct a series of expected manipulations with human language instruction and egocentric vision~\cite{zheng2022vlmbench}.
-Deng et al. propose Manipulation Question Answering (MQA), where the robot is required to find the answer to a given question by actively interacting with the environment via manipulation.
-Since MQA tasks have a high demand for the advanced ability of robotic manipulation and perception, there is temporarily no general framework for MQA tasks\cite{deng2020mqa}.
+Various task forms have arisen to evaluate autonomous agents' interaction capabilities within cluttered environments.
+Grasping, with potential applications in industrial settings, has been the most extensively studied manipulation task in cluttered scenarios.
+This research line primarily concentrates on detecting optimal grasping poses in cluttered scenes~\cite{schwarz2018rgb,zhang2019roi,kiatos2019robust,deng2019deep}.
+Another challenging task in cluttered surroundings is object layout rearrangement.
+Successfully accomplishing this task necessitates the robot to not only accurately detect and localize every object but also comprehend their spatial relationships~\cite{cheong2020relocate,batra2020rearrangement}.
+However, both grasping and rearrangement tasks are devoid of cognitive objectives.

+In recent years, researchers have directed increased attention to robotic manipulation tasks associated with linguistic interaction.
+In these tasks, manipulation serves to enhance the robot's cognitive abilities and facilitate linguistic interaction.
+Zhang et al. integrate visual grounding with grasping, framing it as a sequential task wherein the manipulator must precisely locate and pick up an object from a set of objects of the same category by posing human-generated questions~\cite{zhang2019roi}.
+Zheng et al. introduce a compositional benchmark framework for Visual-Language Manipulation (VLM), requiring the robot to perform a series of prescribed manipulations based on human language instructions and egocentric vision~\cite{zheng2022vlmbench}.
+Deng et al. present the Manipulation Question Answering (MQA) task, wherein the robot must find answers to posed questions by actively engaging with the environment through manipulation.
+Given MQA tasks' high demands on robotic manipulation and perception capabilities, there is currently no comprehensive MQA task framework available~\cite{deng2020mqa}.